Black Monday (1987): Background

 During a strong five-year bull market, (Note: Explanations [for the extended bull market] include "...improved earnings growth prospects, a decrease in the equity risk premium... [and] substantial undervaluation of equities when inflation is high, as in the early 1980s.
-The bull market.. [was] in part a correction from this previous level of undervaluation.") the Dow Jones Industrial Average (DJIA) rose from 776 in August 1982 to a peak of 2,722 in August 1987.
+The bull market.. [was] in part a correction from this previous level of undervaluation.") the S&P 500 index tripled from 102.42 on August 12, 1982, to 336.77 on August 25, 1987.
+The Dow Jones Industrial Average (DJIA) rose from 776 in August 1982 to a peak of 2,722 in August 1987.
 The same bullish trend propelled market indices around the world over this period, as the nineteen largest enjoyed an average rise of 296 percent.

 On the morning of Wednesday, October 14, 1987, the United States House Committee on Ways and Means introduced a bill to reduce the tax benefits associated with financing mergers and leveraged buyouts.
 Unexpectedly high trade deficit figures announced on October 14 by the United States Department of Commerce had a further negative impact on the value of the US dollar while pushing interest rates upward and stock prices downward.
-As the day continued, the DJIA dropped 95.46 points (3.81 percent) to 2,412.70, and it fell another 57.61 points (2.39 percent) the next day, down over 12 percent from the August 25 all-time high.
+As the day continued, the Dow Jones Industrial Average index dropped 95.46 points (3.81 percent) to 2,412.70, and it fell another 57.61 points (2.39 percent) the next day, down over 12 percent from the August 25 all-time high.
 On Friday, October 16, the DJIA fell 108.35 points (4.6 percent).
 The drop on the 14th was the earliest significant decline among all countries that would later be affected by Black Monday.
+The S&P 500 index fell 9% over this week.

 Though the markets were closed for the weekend, significant selling pressure still existed.
 The computer models of portfolio insurers continued to dictate very large sales.
 Moreover, some large mutual fund groups had procedures that enabled customers to easily redeem their shares during the weekend at the same prices that existed at the close of market on Friday.
 The amount of these redemption requests was far greater than the firms' cash reserves, requiring them to make large sales of shares as soon as the market opened on the following Monday.
 Finally, some traders anticipated these pressures and tried to get ahead of the market by selling early and aggressively on Monday, before the anticipated price drop.